wp-plugins/activitysparks/readme.txt

 = How to use it if I don't want to call a widget in the sidebar? =

 Basic template tag support was added in v0.3.
-The following code checks for plugin activation and renders with teh default settings.
+The following code checks for plugin activation and renders with the default settings.

 		<?php if(function_exists('activitysparks')) {
 			activitysparks();